thesofproject/sof-docs/developer_guides/firmware/schedulers.rst

 EDF Scheduler
 *************

-EDF scheduler executes all registered tasks based on their deadline.
-Every EDF task has its own private stack, which allows to support full preemption.
-It means that the task with earlier deadline can easily pause the execution of the task with higher deadline, execute first, and return to the preempted task after that.
-EDF tasks run on passive irq level, so they can be preempted by every interrupt.
+The EDF scheduler executes all registered tasks based on their deadlines.
+Every EDF task has its own private stack which allows for full preemption support.
+The task with an earlier deadline can easily pause the execution of the task with a higher deadline, execute first, and return to the preempted task after that.
+Since EDF tasks run on a passive irq level, they can be preempted by every interrupt.

-EDF scheduler is instantiated per core.
+The EDF scheduler is instantiated per core.

 .. uml:: images/edf-scheduler-deps.pu
    :caption: EDF scheduler structure